leadedge/ofxWinMenu/README.md

 The title string and bChecked flag are returned whenever a menu selection is made.
 The compare the string returned with the menu items that have been added to take action as required.

-In ofApp create a new menu object and pass the application class pointer to it.
+In ofApp create a new menu object.
+Pass the application class pointer and the handle of the application window to attach the menu to it.

-    menu = new ofxWinMenu(this);
+    menu = new ofxWinMenu(this, hWnd);

 Create the return function